Systemtron487/signalist_stock-tracker-app/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Scheduled jobs (Inngest cron)

+Inngest cron expressions use the standard 5-field format: "minute hour day-of-month month day-of-week" and are interpreted in UTC.

+Examples:
+- 0 12 * * *  => run daily at 12:00 UTC
+- 0 6 * * 1-5 => run at 06:00 UTC Monday–Friday
+- 0 */3 * * * => run every 3 hours at minute 0

+In this repo, sendDailyNewsSummary is scheduled with 0 12 * * * which runs once per day at 12:00 UTC.
+If you need it to run at a local time, convert that local time to UTC and update the cron accordingly.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: